Scampston Walled Garden

 After lunch (independent) we’ll discover one of Yorkshire’s newest and most interesting gardens, Scampston Walled Garden.
 It a contemporary master-piece of the renowned Dutch designer, Piet Oudolf.
-We return to York and enjoy dinner (included) at one of York’s best-loved restaurants.
+We return to York and enjoy dinner (included) in the hotel.

 We begin our day with a visit to Newby Hall, a delightful Queen Anne-style house with award-winning gardens, and home to one of the world’s finest dolls house collections.
 Here we’ll enjoy a private guided tour of the house before enjoying a traditional English Afternoon Tea in the private Orangery (included).

 In the afternoon, we visit one of Yorkshire’s finest private gardens, Littlethorpe Manor.
 The head gardener will take us on a tour of the garden, which recently enjoyed a major extension, and now boats a stunning apothecaries garden.
-On our return to York, the evening is at your leisure.
+Your evening is at leisure in York.

 Our first garden today is located within the Howardian Hills Area of Outstanding Natural Beauty.
 This private garden has been developed since 2009 and features 12 distinct garden rooms with exceptional plant combinations.
 We take a tour with the owner, then make our way to the handsome market town of Helmsley, where there is free time for lunch (independent).